Investigations workflows

 How I would approach investigations systems in Atlanta, GA for trust, safety, and fraud response, with stronger collection, scoring, evidence, and review design.

-Industry pages that reframe the same solution for different teams and constraints.
+Industry hubs that reframe the same solution for different teams and constraints.

 How I would approach investigations for banks, fintechs, and diligence programs, with stronger collection, scoring, evidence, and review paths around adverse media, diligence, and exposure review.